gpo/grassroots/README.md

 # Build process

 To build everything, run `turbo build`.
-For full watch-mode, run `turbo watcher` in the root, and `pnpm run start` in grassroots-backend and grassroots-frontend.
+For full watch-mode, run `pnpm run watcher` in the root, and `pnpm run start` in grassroots-backend and grassroots-frontend.

 # Recommended Development Setup